jrockower/mpcs53014/README.md

   * Reads in the message queue and increments the `jrockower_ratings_hbase` number of votes and total score fields.
   * Then, as the application runs and one requests the box office information for a film, the most up to date average score is displayed.
 * To run the spark job:
-  * `spark-submit --master local[2] --driver-javaptions "-Dlog4j.configuration=file:///home/hadoop/ss.log4j.properties" --class StreamReviews uber-jrockower-speed-1.0-SNAPSHOT.jar b-1.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:9092,b-2.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:9092`
+  * `spark-submit --master local[2] --driver-java-options "-Dlog4j.configuration=file:///home/hadoop/ss.log4j.properties" --class StreamReviews uber-jrockower-speed-1.0-SNAPSHOT.jar b-1.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:9092,b-2.mpcs53014-kafka.fwx2ly.c4.kafka.us-east-2.amazonaws.com:9092`